-- (b) be accompanied by the relevant fee. - (5) The regulator must issue a replacement licence document if satisfied that the original document was lost, stolen or destroyed. - (6) If the regulator refuses to issue a replacement licence document, it must give the operator written notice of this decision, including the reasons for the decision, within 14 days after making the decision.
+- (4) The regulator must issue a replacement licence document if satisfied that the original document was lost, stolen or destroyed. - (5) If the regulator refuses to issue a replacement licence document, the regulator must give the operator written notice of this decision, including the reasons for the decision, within 14 days after making the decision.

-A refusal to issue a replacement licence document is a reviewable decision (see regulation 676).
+Note A refusal to issue a replacement licence document is a reviewable decision (see s 676).

-Division 3 - Renewal of major hazard facility licence
+Division 9.7.3 Renewal of major hazard facility licence

-595. Regulator may renew licence
+595 Regulator may renew licence